shafiquejamal/gis-util/README.md

 ### Creating a bounding box

 Given a center point and edge length, you can create a square bounding box that is axis aligned, and that can tell you whether a given point is inside it.
-The bounding box is just four GPS coordinates that are corners of the box, in the following order: SW, NW, NE, SE.
+The bounding box is just four GPS coordinates that are corners of the box, in the following order: SW, NW, NE, SE, as well as the edge length, which you can specify, but if not then it is calculated from the SW and NW GPS coordinates provided.

 The following code creates a square bounding box with an edge length of 250m.
 Note that the edge length should be specified in km.